SS Girls

-SS Girls (Casa privata per le SS) is an Italian Nazi exploitation film by director Bruno Mattei.
+SS Girls (Casa privata per le SS) is a 1977 Italian Nazisploitation film by director Bruno Mattei.
 The film is about a brothel where traitors of the Nazi high command are eradicated.
-To help the brothel out, a Nazi commander, involved in intelligence work, enlists the aid of scientists who train various prostitutes to sexually satisfy the desires of the Nazi high command and root out any traitors.
+To help the brothel out, a Nazi commander, involved in intelligence work, enlists the aid of scientists who train various prostitutes to sexually satisfy the desires of the Nazi Forces high command and root out any traitors in the Nazi military Forces or the Nazi SS Forces.

 Synopsis

 Near the end of World War II a German officer selects ten prostitutes to root out the traitors in Hitler's Third Reich.
-After many orgies and the execution of disloyal officers, the entire company kill themselves upon hearing of Hitler's death.
+After many orgies and the execution of disloyal officers, the entire company kill themselves upon hearing of Hitler's death on April 30, 1945 after the Soviet forces stormed into Berlin and crushed the remaining Nazi Forces.